 Thankfully, we’re seeing these kinds of promises from major corporations already.
 Some of the businesses playing ball are airlines such as Delta, which has pledged to go carbon neutral, and both Microsoft and Ikea, who have declared that they will actively reduce carbon dioxide emissions.

 There’s increased public demand for climate-conscious portfolios, and some financial institutions are heeding the call.
 BlackRock, for example, has stated that they will put the environment at the heart of their decisions, and Norway’s sovereign wealth fund is pulling its money out of companies that produce “unacceptable” levels of GHGs.

-What about me?
-What can individuals do to help stop climate change?
+What can I do to help stop climate change?

 What can we do at the individual level to stop global warming?
 Fortunately, there are a lot of ways we can help fight climate change and reduce our own environmental impact.
 (There are so many, we’ve written an entire article just on ways to reduce your carbon footprint.)

 Individual actions that can have the greatest effect on climate change are things like:

 1. Eat less meat (particularly beef and lamb)

 3. Consider changing up your commute: take transit, bike, walk or work from home

 4. Make your home sustainable by using energy saving-appliances and low-flow showers and sinks

 5. Buy less stuff!